Skip to content

 5. Improper Thresholding

-• Implementation: Use false_discovery_control(p_values, method='bh') before thresholding
+• Implementation: For standard unweighted workflows, use false_discovery_control(p_values, method='bh') before thresholding.

 Advanced Topics